aardv/2015_uiuc_hackathon/README.md

 # Build the Exchange!
 Sponsored by TransmarketGroup LLC

+**FILLS FILE HAS CHANGED, THERE WAS AN INTEGER OVERFLOW IN THE OLD FILE, PLEASE USE NEW PROVIDED FILE TO JUDGE YOUR IMPLEMENTATION**

 **SUBMISSIONS IN BY 11:59PM ON SUNDAY SEPTEMBER 20TH**

 **Note: We have provided the larger files (orders.txt and fills.txt); however, they needed to be compressed in order to be put on github.
 It may take some time to uncompress orders.txt -- as it has a high compression ratio.**